Explicit Acyclic Models and (Co)Chain Operations: The Chain Maps

-For maximal dimension simplex generators $\tilde{X}$ of the domain $Prism(x)$, all summands of the multidiagonal formula $AW(\tilde{X})$ are zero unless $\tilde{X}$ is the base simplex.
-In that case, exactly one multidiagonal summand is non-zero, and returns the value $\tilde{x}$, which means the tensor of all simplex factors of $Prism(x)$.
-On the other hand, all summands of $AW_x(\tilde{X})$ are zero unless $\tilde{X}$ is the fundamental simplex of $Prism(x)$.
-In that case, exactly one summand is non-zero and returns the value $c(x)\tilde{x}$.
-This behavior of $AW_x$ on maximal dimension simplices of course exactly matches the behavior of $TR$ on $X = \gamma_x(\tilde{X})$ from Proposition \ref{16.10}.\\
+For maximal dimension simplex generators $\tilde{X}$ of the triangulated domain $Prism(x)$, all summands of the multidiagonal formula $AW(\tilde{X})$ are zero unless $\tilde{X}$ is the base simplex.
+In that case, exactly one multidiagonal $AW$ summand is non-zero, and returns as value the top dimensional tensor.
+This is just one way of showing that $AW \circ EZ = Id$.\\